AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit7.md.txt

 Here are a few programs related to sorting algorithms that you may see in Computer Science.
 Below are descriptions of how these sorting algorithms work: Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, and Quick Sort.

+Mistakes students make when identifying an algorithm:

+- Swapping inside the inner loop (selection sort)
+- Forgetting to reset minIndex
+- Incorrect base case in recursion
+- Returning the wrong array reference

+Scorer Comments:

+❌ “Student implemented `bubble sort` logic instead of `selection sort`.”

+❌ “Loop iterates one index too far, causing an out-of-bounds error.”

+❌ “Student confused index with value when finding minimum.”

+❌ “Merge logic assumes arrays are unsorted.”

+It is important to visualize what sorting method you are looking at.
+Try these steps to help you identify the correct sorting algorithm.

+- Label sorted/unsorted regions
+- Write comments before code
+- Explain what the loop does, not just what it loops over

 ---

 **1. Bubble Sort Implementation**